CamBFunny/quail/README.md

 # quail
-Dumping grounds for quail programming
+Hub for quail programming, helpful files, and fun projects!